Scattering and absorption by extra-dimensional black holes with GUP: Scattering and Absorption in Extra Dimensions with GUP

-{In Fig.~\ref{abslowhi}, we can see the behavior of the absorption cross section for low and high frequency as a function of dimension for $\alpha = \beta = 0$.
+For $d=3$ the result obtained in~\cite{Anacleto:2021qoe} is recovered, namely $b_c=3\sqrt{3}M\left[1- 2\alpha/M + 4\beta/M^2 \right]$.
+In Fig.~\ref{abslowhi}, we can see the behavior of the absorption cross section for low and high frequency as a function of dimension for $\alpha = \beta = 0$.
 Notice that even for small $M$, in higher dimensions the absorption is not zero.
 Also, we can see a variation when comparing the case \ref{abslowf} with the isotropic case that, even in $l = 0$, the higher dimensional aspects guarantees non zero absorption cross section.
-This also occurs, but more smoothly, for high energies~\ref{abshighf}. }
+This also occurs, but more smoothly, for high energies~\ref{abshighf}.

 \\ By using the equations \eqref{eqD1} and \eqref{eqD2}, we derive an analytical approximation for the differential scattering cross section for small angles.
 The approximate deflection angle as a function of the impact parameter is